Moksha name

-Moksha names are the personal names among people of Moksha language and culture generally consist of a given name, a patronymic, and a family name.
+Moksha names are the personal names among people of Moksha language and culture; they generally consist of a given name, a patronymic, and a family name.

-The study of ancient Moksha personal names is a branch of onomastics, the study of names, and more specifically of anthroponomastics, the study of names of persons.
-There are hundreds of Moksha names on record, making them an important resource for any general study of naming, as well as for the study of Moksha culture itself.
-The names are found in place names analyzed by experts and evaluated by archaeological findings, epic tales, clan names and modern family names.
-This article will concentrate on Moksha naming from the 2–5th centuries AD, when the evidence begins, to the end of the 19th century AD.

 History

-Ancient History

-Ancient Mokshas generally had a single name, often qualified with a patronymic, a clan or tribe, or a place of origin.
-Married women were identified by the name of their husbands, not their fathers.

-Hereditary family names or surnames began to be used by elites in the Khazar, Bolgharian or Muscovy service.
-Well into the 9th century, they were rare.
-But by the 11th and 12th centuries, elite families often used family names.

 During the Russian period, surnames with Russian suffixes such as "-ov", "-yev","-(k)in", "-(o)vich" became common, first among Tambov, Tula, Penza and Siberian Mokshas.
 It is not clear when stable family surnames became widely used.
 Though elite families often had stable family names, many of the "last names" used by Mokshas into the 19th century were either patronymics or nicknames.
 It is also possible that family names were simply not recorded because Russian administrative practice preferred patronymics, and did not require surnames.

 In the 19th century, patronymic surnames became common but still few family names still reflected archaic clan names.

 For personal names, from the first century CE until the nineteenth century CE, pagan names from the past were partially replaced by names from Judaic scriptures and tradition.
 During the Russian Colonisation names of Jewish origin still were popular since they now became Biblical.

 Family names may be patronymic in origin or else based on occupation, location, or personal characteristic.
 These origins are often indicated by roots or suffixes.
 Traditionally a woman used a feminine version of her father's family name, replacing it with a feminine version of her husband's name with suffix – (o/a)räsj (<рьвясь) and in documents husband's family name on marriage.
 In modern time, a woman keeps her father's family name for life until marriage then husband's family name is used.

 In official documents in modern Russia, people are given three names: a given name, a patronymic and a family name.